selinlaraadali/DSA210_project/README.md

 - Sleep duration: Total hours of sleep per day as recorded by the Health app.
 - Walking speed: Average walking speed (km/h) per day.

-## Project Goals
-- Identify trends and correlations between sleep duration and walking speed.
-- Use visualizations (scatter plots, time series) to highlight patterns.
-- Perform statistical analysis to quantify the strength of the relationship.
-- Build a regression model to predict walking speed based on sleep duration.

 ## Plan
--Data Cleaning and Preparation:
+### Data Cleaning and Preparation:

-Handle missing or inconsistent data points.
+-Handling missing or inconsistent data points.
-Normalize sleep duration and walking speed metrics for consistency.
+-Normalizing sleep duration and walking speed metrics for consistency.

--Exploratory Data Analysis (EDA):
+### Exploratory Data Analysis (EDA):

-Generate descriptive statistics for sleep and walking speed.
+-Generating descriptive statistics for sleep and walking speed.
-Use scatter plots and correlation matrices to explore relationships.
+-Using scatter plots and correlation matrices to explore relationships.

--Visualization:
+### Visualization:

-Create time series visualizations to analyze daily/weekly trends.
+-Creating time series visualizations to analyze daily/weekly trends.
-Use scatter plots to show the correlation between sleep duration and walking speed.
+-Using scatter plots to show the correlation between sleep duration and walking speed.

--Modeling:
+### Modeling:

-Apply a simple linear regression model to predict walking speed based on sleep duration.
+-Applying a simple linear regression model to predict walking speed based on sleep duration.
-Evaluate the model's performance using metrics like R² and Mean Absolute Error (MAE).
+-Evaluating the model's performance using metrics like R² and Mean Absolute Error (MAE).

--Findings and Insights:
+### Findings and Insights:

-Summarize key insights from the analysis, including any notable correlations or thresholds.
+-Summarizing key insights from the analysis, including any notable correlations or thresholds.

--Limitations and Future Work:
+### Limitations and Future Work:

-Discuss the dataset's limitations, such as the sample size and potential confounders (e.g., physical activity levels).
+-Discussing the dataset's limitations, such as the sample size and potential confounders (e.g., physical activity levels).
-Suggest areas for further exploration or improvements in data collection.
+-Suggesting areas for further exploration or improvements in data collection.